joric/interviewbit/programming/random/common-nodes-in-two-binary-search-trees.md

 ### INPUT FORMAT
 ```
-A : Root of Tree A
+A: Root of Tree A
-B : Root of Tree B
+B: Root of Tree B
 ```

 ### EXAMPLE INPUT